 - A. Each Application for Payment shall be consistent with previous applications and payments as certified by the Construction Manager and Architect and paid for by the Owner. - 1.
 The initial Application for Payment, the Application for Payment at time of Substantial Completion, and the final Application for Payment involve additional requirements. - B. Payment-Application Times: Each progress-payment date is indicated in the Agreement.
 The period of construction Work covered by each Application for Payment is the period indicated in the Agreement. - C. Payment-Application Forms: Use AIA Document G702CMa and Continuation Sheets G703 as the form for Applications for Payment or forms provided by the Owner - D. Application Preparation: Complete every entry on the form.
 Include notarization and execution by a person authorized to sign legal documents on behalf of the Contractor.
 The Construction Manager and/or Architect will return incomplete applications without action. - 1.
 Entries shall match data on the Schedule of Values and the Contractor's Construction Schedule.
 Use updated schedules if revisions were made. - 2.
-Include amounts of Change Orders and Construction Change Directives issued prior to the last day of the construction period covered by the application. - E. Transmittal: Submit four (4) signed and notarized original copies of each Application for Payment to the Architect by a method ensuring receipt within 24 hours.
+Include amounts of Change Orders and Construction Change Directives issued prior to the last day of the construction period covered by the application. - E. Transmittal: Submit three (3) signed and notarized original copies of each Application for Payment to the Architect by a method ensuring receipt within 24 hours.
 One copy shall be complete, including waivers of lien and similar attachments, when required. - 1.
-Send a complete copy of Application for Payment to the Construction Manager at the same time. - 2.
 Transmit each copy with a transmittal form listing attachments and recording appropriate information related to the application, in a manner acceptable to the Architect. - F. Waivers of Mechanics Lien: With each Application for Payment, submit waivers of mechanics liens from subcontractors, sub-subcontractors and suppliers for the construction period covered by the previous application.